Daniel25/MindsearsLegionItemCreator/README.md

-# THIS PROJECT HAS BEEN ABANDONED
+# THIS PROJECT HAS BEEN ABANDONED.
+Willing to sell the source code.
+I you're interested send me an email: mindsear09765@gmail.com

 # Mindsear's Legion Item Creator